pthu/sahd/source/miscellaneous/overview_deliverance.md

 ## Bibliography

-For the abbreviations see the <a href="/sahd/miscellaneous/abbreviations">List of Abbreviations</a>.
+For the abbreviations see:
+<a href="/sahd/store/abbreviations">List of Abbreviations</a>.

 <div style="padding-left: 22px; text-indent: -22px;">